3320 Citizenship/Alien Status | SNAP

 the date and source of verification provided by the AU

-If the good cause period has expired and the AU has not provided verification, then the individual is ineligible to participate in the SNAP.
+If the good cause period has expired and the AU has not provided verification, then the individual is ineligible to participate in SNAP.

 Expiration of Good Cause Period